AWS Blockchain Services

 With Amazon Managed Blockchain, the Blockchain networks that span multiple AWS accounts can be created quickly, enabling a group of members to execute transactions and share data without the need for a central authority.
 Unlike self-hosting Blockchain infrastructure, Amazon Managed Blockchain eliminates the need to manually provision hardware, configure the software, and set up networking & security components.
 Additionally, it helps to continuously monitor the Blockchain network to adapt to the changing needs of applications quickly.
 With Amazon Managed Blockchain’s voting API, network participants can vote to add or remove members.
 Once a new member is added, it lets that member launch & configure multiple Blockchain peer nodes to process transaction requests and store a copy of the ledger.

 Building and maintaining a Blockchain network using traditional methods is complex, tedious, and time-consuming.
-It involves setting up network components (hardware as well as software) manually, managing access control certificates, network traffic monitoring and adding & removing members from the network, among others.
+It involves setting up network components (hardware as well as software) manually, managing access control certificates, monitoring network traffic, and adding & removing members from the network, among others.
 Amazon Managed Blockchain, being fully managed, scalable, secure, and readable, eliminates these requirements.
-This, in turn, makes the network agile, easy-to-manage, flexible, and most importantly self-sufficient.
+This, in turn, makes the network agile, easy to manage, flexible, and, most importantly, self-sufficient.
 It is presently being used in industries including retail, FMCG, supply chain, and trading & asset management.

 Amazon Quantum Ledger Database (QLDB)

 Amazon QLDB is a new class of database that eliminates the need to engage in complex development efforts to build ledger-like applications.
 QLDB uses an immutable transactional log, also known as a journal, that tracks application data changes and maintains a complete & verifiable history of such changes over time.
 QLDB is easy to use as it provides developers with a familiar SQL-like API, a flexible document data model, and full support for transactions.